-NOTE: If after running ./verifier\enrollment command on your laptop or UNM server, you get the following message
+NOTE: If after running ./verifier_enrollment command on your laptop, you get the following message

-'''

 ERROR: OpenSocketServer(): failed to bind!

-'''

 Wait 30 seconds and try again.
-Keep trying, it will eventually connect to the socket and print Waiting for incoming connections from clients for Enrollment ....
+Keep trying, it will eventually connect to the socket and print Waiting for incoming connections from clients for Enrollment

-8) In a separate Xterm, ssh to the Zybo board and run token\enrollment.elf.
+8) In a separate Xterm, ssh to the Zybo board and run token_enrollment.elf.